SwiftGGTeam/the-swift-programming-language-in-chinese/LanguageGuide/BasicOperators.rst

 (as in ``if enteredDoorCode && passedRetinaScan``), or the increment operator ``++i``, which gives a shorthand way to increase the value of ``i`` by ``1``.

-All of these operators are explained in more detail below.
+All of the most common operators are described in this chapter.
+Swift's more advanced operators are described in :doc:`AdvancedOperators`.

 Swift supports all of the standard operators from C, and improves several of their capabilities: